 Antimicrobial resistance is a global threat to health.

-Antimicrobial resistance is the broader term for resistance in different types of microorganisms, and encompasses resistance to antibacterial, antiviral, antiparasitic and antifungal drugs.
+Antimicrobial resistance is the broader term for resistance in different types of microorganisms, and includes resistance to antibacterial, antiviral, antiparasitic and antifungal drugs.

 When microorganisms become resistant to most antimicrobials, they are often referred to as superbugs.

-This is a major concern because a resistant infection can spread to others, and imposes huge costs to individuals and society.
+Antimicrobial resistance is a major concern because a resistant infection can spread to others, and can result in financial and non-financial costs to individuals and society.
 Medical procedures such as surgery could become extremely difficult, or even impossible, due to antimicrobial resistance.
 Common infections may become untreatable which could lead to death.